Objects are designed, sketched out, a pattern is made if necessary and then the labor intensive process begins.

 Step 2 > Leading > Pieces of came are cut to border each piece of glass

 Step 3 > Soldering > Each piece is soldered together.
 Majority of stained glass out in the world is soldered with solder that contain lead.
 This is the traditional way and most common way of doing stained glass.
 The use of lead in stained glass causes very minimal risk and is not harmful to handle.
 It is only harmful if ingested or inhaled but it's always a good idea to wash your hands after handling as a precaution.
 Most of my pieces are made with 60/40 solder (60% tin, 40% lead) and pieces that are often handled like catch-alls are made with lead-free solder (99.3% tin, .7% copper).
 Pieces that contain lead are noted in product description.
-If you are really freaking out about the lead content, you can certainly request a piece made with lead-free solder.

 Step 4 > Finishing > Glass is finished with either black patina or polished silver.
 When treated with black patina, the results are dark bronze to a dark gunmetal appearance not a true black.
 The finished object is then waxed and polished.